cginternals/openll-asset-generator/README.md

 which also clamps all values above and below that range.

 ### Rendering
-Additionally to the CLI, you can use the GUI-application *llassetgen-rendering*.
+Additionally to the CLI, you can use the application *llassetgen-rendering*.
 It offers a preview of the rendering using the calculated distance field.
-Using the GUI, you can change all parameters and see their direct impact on the final image.
+Using the GUI, you can change all parameters and see their direct influence on the final image.

 *llassetgen-rendering* uses the fragment-shader as in [OpenLL](http://openll.org/) for Super Sampling.
 Rendering parameters are: